hengtseChou/pyphotobackups/README.md

 1. **Auto-Organize by Date:** Sorts photos and videos into YYYY-MM folders based on modification time.
 2. **Incremental Backup:** Syncs only new files, speeding up backups.

-## Limitation

-For technical reasons related to filesystem manipulation, pyphotobackups is currently limited to Linux platforms.

 ## Installation

 ### with uv